jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 The problem here is that you’re thinking of the outcome and the uncertainty that comes with it, but fear and uncertainty are products of one another:

-You’re afraid because you don't know if you’ll be successful.
-You don't know if you'll be successful because you’re afraid of failing.
+You’re afraid because you don’t know if you’ll be successful.
+You don’t know if you’ll be successful because you’re afraid of failing.
 No matter how well you train or how well you prepare, the outcome is still not a guarantee, and this uncertainty terrifies you.

 #### What are some benefits of overcoming fear?